opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 >>(iii) claims arising from fatal accidents,

->where it is contemplated that action will be commenced on or after 1 April 2022 in the Magistrates Courts or the District Courts, as the case may be, but does not apply to medical negligence claims; and
+>where it is contemplated that action will be commenced on or after 1 April 2022 in the Magistrates' Courts or the District Courts, as the case may be, but does not apply to medical negligence claims; and

 >(b) all personal injury claims arising out of motor accidents (whether or not involving any claim for property damage arising out of the same accident) and industrial accidents where it is contemplated that action will be commenced on or after 1 April 2022 in the High Court (and subsequently transferred to the District Courts).